sovi-tickets/logger-cookbook/README.md

 This Cookbook was only tested on AWS, if you intend to use it elsewhere it will likely need some adjustments and modifications.

+This cookbook assumes:

+1. You are working with a chef server or have data bags support
+2. You want a bigger than 1TB disk for your instance in some sort of raid level with some piops.

 If you want to work with the cookbook AS-IS without making any changes, you will need some data-bags set up.
 The cookbook gets some data like credentials from data-bags.